neondatabase/website/content/docs/introduction/billing.md

 ### Written data

 The _Written data_ metric counts the amount of data changes written to the Write-Ahead Log (WAL) to ensure durability of your data.
-Neon writes data changes to the WAL concurrently on multiple nodes to avoid compromising write speed.

 The cost calculation for _Written data_ is as follows: